UnbreakableKid/react-class/lessons/1 - Preamble/1 - PNPM.md

 # PNPM

 As you know, the nodejs ecosystem is full of package managers.
 The most popular one is npm.
 But there is a new kid on the block, pnpm.
-It is a package manager for JavaScript that is fast, disk space efficient, and it has a deterministic lockfile.
-In this lesson, we will learn how to use pnpm to manage our project dependencies.
+It is a package manager for JavaScript that is fast, disk space efficient.
+We are using it in this project, not only because it is fast and efficient, but also because it has some features that are very useful for monorepos.

 ## What is pnpm?